soldier314/python-learning-journal/README.md

 A repository to document my Python learning journey
 # About me:
 # Goals for This Course:
-# My First Python (include a simple "Hellow, World!" program in a code block)
+# My First Python (include a simple "Hello, World!" program in a code block)
-print("Hello World")